 The seven members of the City Council met in a daylong workshop last month to hash out a priority list for the next two years.
-Tonight, the council will formally vote on the goals intended to make Petaluma a safer, more prosperous place to live, work and shop.
+Monday night, the council will formally vote on the goals intended to make Petaluma a safer, more prosperous place to live, work and shop.

-The changes will result in an "aggressive work plan" to help the city get back on firm financial footing and rebuild its rainy day fund, City Manager John Brown said.
+The changes will result in an "aggressive work plan," City Manager John Brown said, to help the city get back on firm financial footing and rebuild its rainy day fund.

 Among dozens of ideas and objectives, the plan includes a new position in the finance department that will cost more than $100,000 a year.